AgenteDog/CoDtoUE4/README.md

  I made sure that editing the script was as easy as possible!
 So it will not be hard at all!
 The previous steps explained where in fact to make things easier.

+*In order to modify this code, you need to open it with a text editored.
+Something as simple as notepad can do the job*

  This is how the code you need to modify looks:

  ```python